Computers and Printer Cartridges. Return Home

 Note that many organisations recycle both printer cartridges and mobile phones so if you want to see more possibilities have a look at the mobile phone page too.

 In the EU, hundreds of million cartridges are discarded each year and the number will surely increase.
 Since July 2005 empty cartridges have been reclassified as Hazardous Waste.
-For information on firms who collect or sell toner and other recycled cartridges see below:
+For information on firms who collect, recycle or sell toner and other recycled cartridges see below:

-BIBIC Link The British Institute for Brain Injured Children recycles inkjet and laser jet toner cartridges from computers and fax machines BIBIC: Information.
+The British Institute for Brain Injured Children recycles inkjet and laser jet toner cartridges from computers and fax machines and mobile phones (even broken ones) and say these can make a real difference to children with severe learning difficulties.

-Cartridge Family Link The Cartridge Family sell OEM, compatible and recycled Inkjet & Laser cartridges compatible with some 2000 printers, fax film, ribbons, paper and printers to authorities, corporates, schools and home users anywhere in the UK.
-They give cash-back on empties as discount against purchase Cartridge Family: Information.
+The Cartridge Family sell OEM, compatible and recycled Inkjet & Laser cartridges compatible with some 2000 printers, fax film, ribbons, paper and printers to authorities, corporates, schools and home users anywhere in the UK.
+They give cash-back on empties as discount against purchase.

-Cartridge Shop Link Cartridge Shop sell compatible and remanufactured Inkjet Cartridges which are considerably cheaper than OEM products but of equal quality Cartridge Shop: Information.
+Cartridge Shop sell compatible and remanufactured Inkjet Cartridges which are considerably cheaper than OEM products but of equal quality.

-Citrus Computers Link Citrus Computers sell remanufactured HP Cartridges as well as Universal Ink Refills (compatible with approx 300 popular cartridges) Citrus Computers: Information.
+Citrus Computers (also called inkjet4u) sell remanufactured HP Cartridges as well as Universal Ink Refills (compatible with approx 300 popular cartridges).

 Photo of Church by Martin Sletcher